servantboy/The-Revelation-Riddle/chapters/009_Thyatira_Daughter_of_Zidon.md

-CHAPTER 8 — THE CHURCH OF THYATIRA / THE DAUGHTER OF ZIDON Thyatira represents the fourth era of the Church Age.
+CHAPTER 8 — THE CHURCH OF THYATIRA / THE DAUGHTER OF ZIDON

+Thyatira represents the fourth era of the Church Age.
 It stands in the deepest darkness of the prophetic night, where mixture becomes institutional and spiritual corruption is no longer the exception but the norm.
 In this letter, Christ confronts a system personified as “that woman Jezebel”—a figure directly tied to Zidon in the Old Testament.
 This chapter preserves the literal meaning of Revelation 2:18–29 and then traces the typological parallels between Thyatira and the Daughter of Zidon, using Scripture to interpret Scripture.

 I. FULL KJV TEXT — REVELATION 2:18–29

 18 And unto the angel of the church in Thyatira write; These things saith the Son of God, who hath his eyes like unto a flame of fire, and his feet are like fine brass;

 19 I know thy works, and charity, and service, and faith, and thy patience, and thy works; and the last to be more than the first.

 20 Notwithstanding I have a few things against thee, because thou sufferest that woman Jezebel, which calleth herself a prophetess, to teach and to seduce my servants to commit fornication, and to eat things sacrificed unto idols.

 21 And I gave her space to repent of her fornication; and she repented not.

 22 Behold, I will cast her into a bed, and them that commit adultery with her into great tribulation, except they repent of their deeds.

 23 And I will kill her children with death; and all the churches shall know that I am he which searcheth the reins and hearts: and I will give unto every one of you according to your works.

 24 But unto you I say, and unto the rest in Thyatira, as many as have not this doctrine, and which have not known the depths of Satan, as they speak; I will put upon you none other burden.

 25 But that which ye have already hold fast till I come.

 26 And he that overcometh, and keepeth my works unto the end, to him will I give power over the nations:

 27 And he shall rule them with a rod of iron; as the vessels of a potter shall they be broken to shivers: even as I received of my Father.

 28 And I will give him the morning star.

 29 He that hath an ear, let him hear what the Spirit saith unto the churches.

 II.
-TIME-OF-DAY POSITION — MIDNIGHT OF DAY TWO Thyatira begins at the midnight dividing point of the two prophetic days — the moment when the first day ends in darkness and the second begins in the same darkness.
+TIME-OF-DAY POSITION — MIDNIGHT UNTIL DAWN OF DAY TWO

+Thyatira begins at the midnight dividing point of the two prophetic days — the moment when the first day ends in darkness and the second begins in the same darkness.
 Within the two-day prophetic pattern:
 	•	Ephesus = darkness to dawn of Day One,
-	•	Smyrna = full daylight,
+	•	Smyrna = Sunrise through sunset of day one,
 	•	Pergamos = sunset into darkness,
-	•	Thyatira = beginning at midnight of the second day.
+	•	Thyatira = beginning at midnight of the second day, and continuing until dawn.
 Midnight is when spiritual visibility is lowest.
 At midnight:
 	•	light has vanished,